mauricioklein/mauricioklein.github.io/_posts/2016-08-07-what-the-hell-are-promises.md

 ## Back to our problem

-So, now we know what a promise is and what's its purpose, let's adjust our ugly algorithm to use promises and see the result.
+So, now that we know what a promise is and what's its purpose, let's adjust our ugly algorithm to use promises and see the result.

-Let's make our time consuming operation return a promise instead calling a callback
+Let's make our time consuming operation return a promise instead calling a callback:

 {% highlight javascript %}
 // Callback success if time < 4000